-The breakthrough technology can simultaneously generate electricity and storable heat.
-It has the potential to enable production of renewable power at grid-competitive prices, and could play a role in opening the microgrid market for dispatchable electricity and solar energy use in industrial process heating.
+The breakthrough technology maximizes the amount of heat that can be derived from solar panels, has the potential to enable production of renewable power at grid-competitive prices, and could play a role in opening the microgrid market for dispatchable electricity and solar energy use in industrial process heating.

 Contact the energy experts today